kadolor/wvs/wvs_cli.md

 ```python
 python wherobotssvs -v
 ```

 If installed WVS is installed successfully successfully, this command returns WVS' latest stable version.

 ## Get your API key

 1. In your browser, go to [Wherobots Cloud](https://cloud.wherobots.com/).
    1. Click **Settings**
    2. Click **API keys**
    3. Copy your API Key.
 For more information, see [API Keys](https://docs.wherobots.com/latest/get-started/api-keys/).
+   4. Add the API key to your bash profile.

 ## Build a spatial workflow

-### Review the tabular data
+### View the tabular data

 WVS contains an example directory with several CSV files that can be transformed with WVS.

-To navigate to examples directory

 ###